 Why I Love this Bible Reading Plan

-I know that when you read the Bible through like this, you are reading it faster than when you slow down for a study.
+I know that when you read through the Bible like this, you are reading it faster than when you slow down for a study.
 Both are important.

 It isn’t easy to maintain this balance but I think it is important to try.